MoSPDude/ZXTeensyIF1/README.md

         * (Other ESXDOS files)
     * ZXTEENSY.HEX (Optional, firmware update)

+To load the Menu ROM, either,
+    * Use "Boot into Menu" to load on initial power on
+    * or, Hold the button, and Reset
+    * or, Hold Reset for longer than 5 seconds

-Hold the button on Reset to load the menu ROM - here, you can toggle the DivMMC, Interface 1 and Multiface 128 on and off - then selecting a ROM to load will save the preference and load that ROM next time.
+Inside the Menu ROM, you can toggle the available Devices and settings - or choose a ROM to load, or browse the SD card to load and mount files.

-To firmware update, place the file on the SD card and select the option from the Menu ROM - then wait for the Spectrum to restart (!!
+To firmware update, place the ZXTEENSY.HEX file on the root of the SD card and select the option from the Menu ROM - then wait for the Spectrum to restart (!!
 It will take a minute !!).

 ### Preparing the SD Card